-There are many ways to be a part of the Center‚ from training to become a museum guide to helping visitors as an information volunteer at the front desk.
-Find out how you can learn‚ share‚ contribute‚ and make a difference at the Center.
+There are many ways to be a part of the Yale Center for British Art‚ from training to become a museum guide to helping visitors as an information volunteer at the front desk.
+Find out how you can learn‚ share, contribute, and make a difference at the Center.

 Friends of British Art

-The Friends of British Art include collectors‚ scholars‚ and other patrons who share a deep interest in British art from the sixteenth century to the present day.
-Their aim is to provide vital support for the Yale Center for British Art, principally in the area of acquisitions.
+The Friends of British Art include collectors, scholars, and other patrons who share a deep interest in British art.
+Their aim is to provide vital support for the Center, principally in the area of acquisitions.

 Without question, art enriches a community.
-Each year the Yale Center for British Art offers a variety of programs and exhibitions designed to engage and inspire visitors of all ages.
+Each year the Center offers a variety of programs and exhibitions designed to engage and inspire visitors of all ages.
 Corporate sponsorships help make this possible.
 From evening lecture series to family days to exceptional exhibitions, there are numerous opportunities for partnerships that benefit the Center and your business.

 Information Volunteer Program

-Information Volunteers, the visitor’s first contact with the museum, greet and orient the public to the Center, its collections, exhibitions, and programs.
-Their role is vital to shaping a positive visitor experience at the Center.
-A minimum commitment of one year is required; applicants must be, at minimum, 18 years of age.
+Information Volunteers are a visitor’s first contact with the museum.
+They greet and orient the public to the Center, its collections, exhibitions, and programs.
+Volunteers answer a wide range of questions about the Center, Yale, and the greater New Haven area.
+Their role is vital to shaping a positive visitor experience as well as carrying out the mission of informing and educating the public.

-The Yale Center for British Art volunteer docents offer tours for visitors of the Center's collections, architecture, and special exhibitions.
-Docents also lead tours for visiting school children of all ages.
-Docents are responsible for researching and preparing their tours, under the auspices of the Education Department.
-Becoming a docent requires a three-year commitment: one year of training followed by two years of service.
-New and experienced docents train every Monday during the academic year with additional time spent on research and special projects.
+The Center’s Docent Program was instituted upon the museum’s opening in 1977.
+Docents offer public tours of the Center's collections, architecture, and special exhibitions.
+They also lead tours for visiting school children of all ages and are responsible for researching and preparing their tours, under the auspices of the Education department.